joinbookroom/bookroom-koreader/README.md

 The plugin sends data only to `https://sync.joinbookroom.com` over HTTPS.
 A chapter observation contains:

-- the dedicated KOSync username and sync password in authentication headers;
+- the dedicated KOSync username and KOReader's derived authentication key (`userkey`) in HTTPS authentication headers;
 - the document digest, reader model/name, device ID, position, and percentage;
 - the current table-of-contents entry and the normalized table-of-contents structure, including chapter titles and locations; and